 SalesZero = VAR FirstSaleEver = CALCULATE ( MIN ( 'Sales'[Order Date] ), ALLEXCEPT ( Sales, 'Product' ) ) VAR LastSaleEver = CALCULATE ( MAX ( 'Sales'[Order Date] ), REMOVEFILTERS () ) VAR CurrentDate = MAX ( 'Date'[Date] ) VAR ForceZero = FirstSaleEver <= CurrentDate && CurrentDate <= LastSaleEver VAR Amt = [Sales Amount] + IF ( ForceZero, 0 ) RETURN Amt

-You can change the formula to accommodate different needs.
-For example, an alternative way of detecting whether to force zero checks whether the currently selected range intersects the dates between FirstSaleEver and LastSaleEver:
+You can change the formula to accommodate various needs.
+For example, an alternative way of detecting whether to force zero checks whether the currently selected range intersects with the dates between FirstSaleEver and LastSaleEver:

 … VAR ForceZero = FirstSaleEver <= MAX ( 'Date'[Date] ) && MIN ( 'Date'[Date] ) <= LastSaleEver …

-You can choose the formulation that better fits your requirements.
+You can choose the formulation that best fits your requirements.

 This code runs fast and it works just fine.
 Still, there is a problem with it.
 The logic that defines whether a product should show zero or not is based on the Sales table.
 We determine whether to show a zero or not based on the presence of sales.
 This detail is basically a negation of our initial requirement: we wanted to be able to control when to show zero independently from Sales Amount.
-Indeed, if a product were introduced in the market on – say – the first of December, we want to start showing zeroes from the first of December, even though the first sale of the product were on the 15th of December.
+Indeed, if a product were introduced on the market for example on the first of December, we want to start showing zeroes from the first of December even if the first sale of the product were on the 15th of December.
 With the current implementation, this is not possible.

 ZeroGrain = VAR MaxSale = MAX ( Sales[Order Date] ) VAR ProdsAndDates = GENERATE ( 'Product', VAR FirstSaleOfProduct = CALCULATE ( MIN ( 'Sales'[Order Date] ) ) VAR Dates = DATESBETWEEN ( 'Date'[Date], FirstSaleOfProduct, MaxSale ) RETURN Dates ) VAR Result = SELECTCOLUMNS ( ProdsAndDates, "ProductKey", 'Product'[ProductKey], "Date", 'Date'[Date] ) RETURN Result

 The table contains one row for each combination of date and product for which we want to show zero instead of BLANK.
-The table is quite large, because it is close to the CROSSJOIN of Product and Date tables.
-Later in the article we show how to reduce its size, if needed.
-We need to create relationship with the relevant dimensions; in our case, they are Product and Date:
+The table is quite large because it is close to the CROSSJOIN of Product and Date tables.
+Later in the article, we show how to reduce its size if needed.
+We need to create relationships with the relevant dimensions.
+In our case, they are Product and Date.

-Once the model is completed, the measure no longer needs to perform calculations over dates, because the entire logic about when to show zero instead of BLANK is now in the ZeroGrain table.
+Once the model is completed, the measure no longer needs to perform calculations over dates.
+This is because the entire logic about when to show zero instead of BLANK is now in the ZeroGrain table.
 Therefore, the code becomes much simpler: